boostorg/website-v2/docs/commands.md

 ## `generate_whats_new`

 **Purpose**: Generate the AI-powered "What's New" draft summary for one or more Boost releases.
-The summary is a short, fixed-rubric bullet list (new libraries, performance, dependencies, security & reliability, developer experience) saved on the `Version` model as `whats_new` / `whats_new_html`.
+The summary is a short, fixed-rubric bullet list (new libraries, performance, dependencies, security & reliability, developer experience) saved on the `Version` model as `whats_new` (markdown bullets).
+The public site parses the bullets into `whats_new_items` and renders them in the release-highlights card.
 Drafts are not shown on the public site until an admin sets `whats_new_approved=True` (also available as a Django admin action).

 This command is opt-in.
 Auto-generation only runs as a side-effect of `import_release_notes` when a version's `whats_new` is empty.
 Use this command to backfill historical versions or to regenerate after editing the prompt.